vuongducphuong/documentation/content/applications/finance/accounting/bank/foreign_currency.rst

 Manage a bank account in a foreign currency
 ===========================================

-In Odoo, every transaction is recorded in the default currency of the company, and reports are all based on that default currency.
+In Leansoft, every transaction is recorded in the default currency of the company, and reports are all based on that default currency.
 When you have a bank account in a foreign currency, for every transaction, Leansoft stores two values: